bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 * Five vowels of historical consequence
 * Odin portals
 * Face fixes
-* Change Goodreads to Google login?
 * Buy glue

 # TODO
-* You are not a gadget 7/26
 * Look into health insurance
 * Switch Instagram accounts